WVTX (FM): Spring 2007 VPR buyout controversy

 In March 2007, WWPV attracted local attention when Vermont Public Radio approached the college's president, Marc vanderHeyden, and the Board of Trustees with an interest in purchasing the frequency to turn it into a 24-hour classical station.
 After word of this potential sale became public in the Burlington Free Press and the St. Michael's online magazine, The Echo, SMC students, faculty, and staff rallied against the sale in an effort to preserve the station as a student-run, freeform college station.
 Numerous letters were written to the Free Press, posters were put up around campus, and a large Facebook group was created to mobilize students.
 Because of the outcry, vanderHeyden recommended to the board that the station not be sold, effectively ending the possibility of a deal.
 Vermont Public Radio instead bought 90.9 FM, now known as WOXR, to run the classical format.

 Donation to Vermont Public Radio

 On February 12, 2014, Saint Michael's College was granted a construction permit for a low-power FM station on 92.5 FM in Colchester.
 Under Federal Communications Commission (FCC) regulations, the college was required to divest the 88.7 FM facility upon constructing the new station; on April 8, 2015, it agreed to donate the WWPV-FM license to Vermont Public Radio.
 On September 14, 2015, WWPV's programming moved to the new WWPV-LP; the following day, WWPV-FM went silent.
 VPR officially took control of 88.7 FM on September 17, 2015 and changed the station's call sign to WVTX; it intends to move the station's transmitter from the Saint Michael's campus to an as-yet-undetermined location, and will keep WVTX silent until this move is completed.
 As of June 2018, WVTX was airing VPR Classical programming.

+Vermont Public surrendered WVTX's license effective August 23, 2024, in order to make way for a power increase for co-channel WRVT, licensed to Rutland.
+There was no loss of service as Vermont Public Classical network flagship WOXR (90.9 FM) also covers the greater Burlington area.